 - Developing confidence and expertise in language, which is an important aspect of individual and social identity;

-- Enabling pupils to understand and engage with the feelings and values embodied in high quality poetry, fiction, drama, film and television;
+- Enabling students to understand and engage with the feelings and values embodied in high quality poetry, fiction, drama, film and television;

-- Developing pupils' awareness of moral and social issues in fiction, journalism, magazines, radio, television and film;
+- Developing students' awareness of moral and social issues in fiction, journalism, magazines, radio, television and film;

-- Pupils considering the development of pattern in different cultures including work on tessellations such as using Rangoli designs or the use of religious symbols for symmetry
+- Students considering the development of pattern in different cultures including work on tessellations such as using Rangoli designs or the use of religious symbols for symmetry

-- Pupils investigating different number sequences and where they occur in the real world
+- Students investigating different number sequences and where they occur in the real world

 - Allowing discussion on the cultural and historical roots of mathematics, such Pythagoras' theorem Contribution of the Science Faculty

-- Encouraging pupils to reflect on the wonder of the natural world;
+- Encouraging students to reflect on the wonder of the natural world;

 - Awareness of the ways that Science and Technology can affect society and the environment;